atan0002/Thermostatic_Chamber/README.md

 inertial element with a delay.
 This knowledge let use Matlab's cftool to find parameters.
 Next step was simulation in Matlab's tool Simulink.
 ## Testing
-Next stage was testing all hardware and software.
-As i said was controlled by PWM signal.
+Next stage was testing hardware and software.
+As i said heater was controlled by PWM signal.
 To do that it was used algorithm of PID controller which calculated a control signal interpreted as voltage.
 This control signal was converted to width of PWM signal.
 That let to apply phase voltage for calculated period of time.